 Joel Amit was born in Jerusalem in 1982.
 From an early age he started drawing, painting and he approached sculpture.
 After his military service, he left Jerusalem for the Negev desert, where he lived for five years designing and building villages for students and artists.
 During his time in the south, he experimented with a variety of building materials.
 In fact, he uses concrete, wood, pipes, cardboard and paper to design new building units.

-His interest was how to use small scraps of unclaimed material as construction materials for large-scale structures.
-The passion for creating brought him to study architecture at the Bezalel Academy of Arts and Design in Jerusalem, where he graduated.
-Joel's search for small "pixels", which could construct a larger form, led him in recent years to art, this time working with metal.
-Joel established his studio in Jerusalem and is currently creating and presenting a series of works he terms "Pixel-Art".
-This series draws its inspiration from nature, as well as from the computerized world and the doors it opens for artistic creation.
-Joel finds the process of forming steel - a heavy and cold material - into butterflies, fish, birds and feathers, to be a liberating one.
-He expresses the values of life, love and humor into his work, always in search of an added dimension – a hidden layer and a challenge to the eye.
+His interest was related to the use of fragments of abandoned material as building materials for large-scale structures.
+His passion for creation led him to study architecture at the Bezalel Academy of Arts and Design in Jerusalem, where he graduated.
+Joel's search for "pixels" that could become the basic blocks for larger shapes, led him in recent years to the art world, this time working with metal.
+Joel has established his studio in Jerusalem and is currently creating and presenting a series of works that he calls "Pixel-Art".
+This series takes inspiration from nature, as well as the computerized world, with its openings to new forms of artistic expression.
+In the transformation of steel - a heavy, cold material - into butterflies, fish, birds and feathers, Joel finds a liberating process.
+Joel manages to express the values of life, love and humor in his work, constantly looking for an additional dimension: a hidden layer and a challenge for the eyes.